microsoft/oss-ssc-framework/README.md

 - The OSS SSC Framework working group will review, triage, and respond to issues during each Community Meeting.

 Community Meetings:
-- OSS SSC Framework community meetings are held the 3rd Tuesday of every month.
+- OSS SSC Framework community meetings are held the 3rd Tuesday of every month @ 12:00 PM Pacific.
 Email adrian.diglio@microsoft.com to be added to the meeting invitation.

 Technical Meetings:
-- OSS SSC Framework technical meetings are held the last Monday of every month.
+- OSS SSC Framework technical meetings are held the last Monday of every month @ 2:00 PM Pacific.
 Email adrian.diglio@microsoft.com to be added to the meeting invitation.